Digital Forensic Specialist Level 2 Practical Exam Preparation Course for Beginners (EnCase/Autopsy)

 I have categorized and organized the methods for finding specific information required by the questions into different types.

-If you're feeling overwhelmed preparing for the Digital Forensics practical exam, just try practicing the content covered in the lectures repeatedly.
+Preparing for the digital forensics practical exam may feel overwhelming, but just try practicing the content covered in the lectures repeatedly.

-Based on solid fundamentals, your fears will fade and your confidence will grow! sẽ lớn dần lên!
+Based on a solid foundation, your fears will fade and your confidence will grow! sẽ lớn dần lên!

 Q. I'm a complete beginner who knows nothing; will I be able to follow the course?